saslani/saslani.github.io/about.md

 permalink: /about/
 ---
 I don't have a twitter account, instagram, snapchat, etc.

 I am a complicated person, I need a lot more time to write this!

-I also started writing a memoir almost 2 years ago, and while I have written down pretty much everything I wanted to, it's been a stretch to finish it.
+However, I started writing a memoir almost 2 years ago, and while I have written down pretty much everything I wanted to, it's been a challenge to finish it.
 I am actively, looking for a publisher to help me with this.
 For the time being, this is my book summary...

 -----